Decision Making through Explicit Mental Models

 (Besides: these two lines are the fundamental base lines in the so called cumulative flow diagrams, which are well known tools for managing flow.
 Though here we are not concerned with the finer details of such diagrams, but only with the conceptual model.)

-The Difference Between Demand and Delivery is Even More Important
+The Difference Between Demand and Delivery Is Even More Important

 If we consider the difference between the demand line and the delivery line, then the vertical difference between the two lines represents how much work needs to be done, at any given moment in time.
 The horizontal difference represents how long any given piece of work will take from the moment the demand is created, to the moment the work is delivered.